 If you have any questions about your eligibility to participate, please contact us at firstname.lastname@example.org or call 608-316-4400.

 - You may work individually or with a partner in a two-person team.
 If you plan to work in a team, each team member must complete and submit a separate entry form.

 - Your cartoon may contain one to six panel(s), with no more than four panels in a row.
 You may produce the cartoon using any method or medium (e.g., painted or drawn on paper or drawn on a computer/tablet) but your cartoon must be submitted as a digital image using one of the following formats: .tif, .jpg, .png, or .pdf.
 The images must be high resolution (at least 300 dpi), and the width should be at least 1200 pixels (with output size of 4 inches).
 We will not accept animations or videos.

 - Images should be submitted by uploading them to morgridge.org/cartooncontest.

 - Submissions are limited to one image per artist or two-person team.

-- Any natural person can vote during the public vote, except employees of the Office of the Ethics Scholar-in-Residence at the Morgridge Institute.
+- Employees of the Office of the Ethics Scholar-in-Residence at the Morgridge Institute may not vote during the public voting.
+Any other natural person may vote.
 Each person is allowed one vote.
 Use of automated processes or bots for voting is not allowed, and may result in an entrant’s disqualification, at the Morgridge Institute’s sole discretion.

 - The Morgridge Institute, in its sole discretion, reserves the right to disqualify any person tampering with an entry or with the voting process, or who otherwise violates the competition rules.